Gustaf Kossinna: Legacy

 Following his death, his followers held high-profile positions under the Nazi regime, including Hans Reinerth, who held Kossinna's former chair at the University of Berlin between 1934 and 1945, and his views were incorporated into the curriculum in German schools.

 Kossinna's ideas have been heavily criticised partly because of the political use to which they were put, but also because of inherent ambiguities in the method.
 Problems with Kossinna's theories have been summarized by Hans Jürgen Eggers.

 Despite justified criticism of the method and its application by Kossinna, the central technique was not unique to him, but it has also developed elsewhere in Europe and the US.
 Kossinna occupies a key role in the emergence of prehistory as an academic discipline.
 His methods influenced those of V. Gordon Childe, whose associates dominated the field of archaeology for decades after World War II.

 In the years following World War II, particularly in the 1960s and 1970s, there was a counterreaction against Kossinna's theories of settlement archaeology, and the migration was generally considered not to have been a major factor in prehistoric culture change.
 More recently, studies of prehistoric migration through archaeogenetics have been described as marking a return of Kossinna's cultural-historical thinking, drawing criticism from archaeologists.
+The apparent similarity of the once outdated theories of Kossinna has been referred to as Kossinna's Smile.
+Archaeogeneticist David Reich, who worked on a study related to the Corded Ware culture, drew criticism and lost several archaeologist collaborators when they believed that the ancient DNA results promoted ideas similar to Kossinna's.
+Reich subsequently explicitly rejected Kossinna's theories in order to win them back.
+Reich noted that while Kossinna suggested a Northern European origin of the Indo-Europeans, his research rather suggested an origin on the Pontic–Caspian steppe.